ErikLysne/HueLib/README.md

 ```
 <a name="discover"></a>
 ## 4. Discovering HueLights and HueGroups
 The library gives you access to individual lights (`HueLight` objects), and groups of lights like e.g. rooms (`HueGroup` objects).
-The library currently has no functionality to create new lights or groups - this is more easily done with the Philips Hue smartphone app.
+The library currently has no functionality to set up new lights or groups - this is more easily done with the Philips Hue smartphone app.

 The following code discovers lights and groups on the network and creates an object for each one on the heap.
 A `QList` of pointers to the newly created objects is returned: